-CELTA ‐ Cambridge English Language Assessment Certificate in English Language Teaching to Adults, is the most widely recognised initial professional qualification accredited level 5 on the UK National Qualification Framework (NQF).
+CELTA ‐ Cambridge Assessment English Certificate in English Language Teaching to Adults, is the most widely recognised initial professional qualification accredited level 5 on the UK National Qualification Framework (NQF).
 The course provides initial training in TEFL, but will also suit those who are already in the profession but who have no formal or practical qualification.

 Minimum English Level: C1/C2